 Local veterans groups may go to a veterans' cemetery and place flags on the graves of service members who died in war.
 They may also participate in a wreath laying ceremony at a memorial for all who died during a specific war.
-Cleaning up war memorials:
+Cleaning war memorials:

-smaller memorials often exist in communities, commemorating the service men and women from that town or area that died in war.
+Smaller memorials often exist in communities, commemorating the service men and women from that town or area that died in war.
 Groups may gather to clean the memorials, make necessary repairs around them and place new flags or wreaths.
-In Memoriam-Jewish War Veterans

-Program Resources For information on contacting Jewish military and VA chaplains, please contact Janine Acevedo, JWB program associate at 212-786-5090 or Janine@jcca.org.
-Color Guard, Honor Guard, military bands, and speakers may be requested for events.
-If your JCC is located near a large military base, contact the public affairs officer for that base.
+Program Resources Color Guard, Honor Guard, military bands, and speakers may be requested for events.
+If your ICC is located near a large military base, contact the public affairs officer for that base.
 JCCs can also contact the public affairs office for the National Guard for their state.
-Gold Star Children-A documentary about children whose mother or father was killed or died while serving in the United States military.
-More information about the film and a trailer at goldstarchildren.org Honor and Remember-www.honorandremember.org An organization dedicated to establishing and promoting a nationally recognized symbol and reminder to Americans of the lives lost in service to the United States.
+Gold Star Children A documentary about children whose mother or father was killed or died while serving in the United States military.
+More information about the film and a trailer at goldstarchildren.org Honor and Remember - honorandremember.org An organization dedicated to establishing and promoting a nationally recognized symbol and reminder to Americans of the lives lost in service to the United States.
 The organization designed a flag, advocates for legislation on accepting and recognizing this flag, and presents the Honor and Remember flag to immediate family members who lost a loved one in military service.
-Jewish Book Council-jewishbookcouncil.org: This organization, in addition to being a resource center on the American Jewish literary scene, often features authors writing about the military and veteran experience.
-The following organizations offer resources to families and communities of fallen heroes: TAPS-Tragedy Assistance Program for Survivors taps.org American Gold Star Mothers, Inc. goldstarmoms.com American Widow Project americanwidowproject.org Gold Star Wives of America, Inc. goldstarwives.org Snowball Express snowballexpress.org
+Jewish Book Council - jewishbookcouncil.org This organization, in addition to being a resource center on the American Jewish literary scene, often features authors writing about the military and veteran experience.
+The following organizations offer resources to families and communities of fallen heroes: TAPS-Tragedy Assistance Program for Survivors taps.org American Gold Star Mothers, Inc.

+goldstarmoms.com

+American Widow Project

+americanwidowproject.org

+Gold Star Wives of America, Inc.